Mihail Manoilescu: Political and economic theories

 At the same time, his magazine supported a nationalist and racist approach, viewing corporatism as "the guarantee of Romanianization", and proclaiming that "the racial basis of Romania is the same as that of Aryan Europe".
-Manoilescu himself welcomed the anti-Semitic policies of the Alexandru Vaida-Voevod government.
+Manoilescu himself welcomed the antisemitic policies of the Alexandru Vaida-Voevod government.

 Manoilescu's corporatist and protectionist ideas began to be applied in Brazil, as the basis of that country's industrial development during its Estado Novo regime.
 His opinion that the engagement of productive forces in industry, seen as always more productive than agriculture and other raw materials, is a welcomed process constituted an influence on both Celso Furtado and Raúl Prebisch (arguably, it also indirectly influenced the United Nations Economic Commission for Latin America and the Caribbean).
 Disputed by several neoclassical theorists, Manoilescu's ideas were abandoned after the 1930s.
 Manoilescu influenced not only business circles in Brazil, but his arguments were also referred to by the Lewiatan Group in Poland.
 Mihail Manoilescu, together with the French economist François Perroux, prepared the way for the reception of corporatism in Brazil during the 1930s.
 Establishing corporatism in Brazil was partly achieved by translating and publishing into Portuguese some of Manoilescu's works.
 During the Interwar, Manoilescu's economic and political essays were published in Spain, Portugal, Brazil and Chile.
 His works also had some influence in Argentina, although not as much as in Brazil and Chile.
 On the other hand, Manoilescu's advocacy of autarkic measures has been compared to the measures enforced by later Stalinist regimes, including that of Nicolae Ceaușescu in Romania, who on at least one occasion described his works as a major contribution to the theory of underdevelopment.